dantaayy/Password-Generator/README.md

     print(uppercases)

 # Now using list comprehension to put all that code in 1 line
-uppercases = [chr(random.randint(65, 90)) for x in range(3)]
+-> [expression for item in items] expression is what the function thar will happen item is what we will get in each iteration items is what we will be iterating over uppercases = [chr(random.randint(65, 90)) for x in range(3)]